 Babies cry.
-But when do you speak of a cry baby?
+But when do you speak of prolonged crying?
 For this, you can use the 3 times 3 rule of thumb.
 The baby cries for 3 weeks or more, at least 3 days a week for 3 hours or more.
-As a parent, you often intuitively feel that “something is not right.
-The tone of crying is often more reminiscent of screeching.
+As a parent, you often intuitively feel that something is not right.
+The tone of crying is reminiscent of screeching.
 This may be a sign of pain or agitation.
 A very different tone from, say, the “I’m hungry” cry.

 The cause of crying: childbirth

-In all situations, there may be such an impact on the head or twisting of the neck and shoulders that the head or neck and shoulders cannot properly recover from themselves.
-All this can lead to the baby becoming a cry baby.
-A tough situation for all involved.
+In all these situations, there may be such an impact on the head or twisting of the neck and shoulders that the head or neck and shoulders cannot recover properly from themselves.
+All of this can lead to discomfort and, as a result, prolonged crying.
+A difficult situation for all concerned.
 An osteopath can then offer a helping hand.

-What can an osteopath do for a cry baby?
+What can an osteopath do for prolonged crying?
 By examining the baby’s body with the hands, the osteopath is able to detect loss of motion or tension in the head, neck, shoulders and the rest of the body.
 Then, using gentle techniques, the osteopath can reduce or completely eliminate the tensions and movement losses found.
 Generally, the baby experiences the treatment as pleasant, often surrendering to it, so to speak, after some time.

-By releasing the tension in the abdomen, spine and head-neck-shoulder area, the jammers disappear from the body and the baby will be able to feel more comfortable in his or her skin again.
+By releasing the tension in the abdomen, spine and head-neck-shoulder area, the areas of discomfort are taken away and the baby will be able to feel more comfortable again.

-No manipulations (“squatting”) or so-called “holding techniques,” a technique in which a baby is completely folded, so to speak, are used with infants.
-In fact, the latter can lead to compression of the trachea with all its consequences.
+No manipulations (“bone cracking”) or so-called “holding techniques,” a technique in which a baby is completely folded up, as it were, are used with babies.
+The latter can in fact lead to compression of the windpipe and cause breathing problems.

-Cry babies often respond very well to treatment.
-But there is no one therapy that can solve all problems, and that includes osteopathy.
-In order not to treat endlessly without results, it is always agreed that there should be results after 3 treatments.
-This does not mean that the complaint will disappear after 3 treatments, but there should be a significant improvement.
+Babys who sffer from prolonged crying often respond very well to treatment.
+But there is no one therapy that can solve all problems and that is also true for osteopathy.
+In order not to treat endlessly without any result, there should be a significant improvement within a maximum of 3 treatments.
+This does not mean that the problems will have to be completely vanished after 3 treatments, but there should really be a significant improvement.

 After treatment